HKUNLP/STRING/README.md

 ```

 #### RULER
 The test and evaluation code is from the official release of [RULER](https://github.com/hsiehjackson/RULER) which contains diverse sythetic tasks to test the long-context ability of LLMs.
-In this repo, we remove the engineering code from their offical code base but keep all config the same as them.
+In this repo, we remove the engineering code from their official code base but keep all config the same as them.
 We test Llama3.1 by setting the `max_length` in RULER to `128K`.
 ```python
 # step 1: generate the test data
 cd ruler